BriskenFinancials/sap-multi-bank-connectivity/readme.md

 **Expected Outcome:**
 You will have completed the tasks related to 'conduct unit and integration testing for each scenario', gaining insight or progressing in your evaluation.

-## Train key users on SAP MBC functionality <!-- dc-card: {"label": ["realize phase"], "cardName": "Train key users on SAP MBC functionality"} dc-card -->
+## Train key users on SAP MBC functionality

 ### Train key users on SAP MBC functionality